 Acceptance into the Bachelor of Business Administration Degree program.

-This course is restricted to students enrolled in the part-time BBA Marketing Brand Management and Consumer Insights Option.
-Registration approval is automatically granted upon acceptance into the program.
-This is an online course, but the midterm exam will be held at the Burnaby campus on Saturday, October 9.
-Please note this is the Saturday of the Thanksgiving long weekend.
+This course is restricted to students enrolled in the part-time BBA, Marketing Option.
+Registration is automatically granted upon acceptance into the program.
+This is an online asynchronous course with no weekly face-to-face with the instructor.
+The midterm will be held at the Burnaby campus on Saturday, February 12 at 12:00.

 Upon successful completion of this course, the student will be able to: